Ritesh-Maharjan/jobhunt/README.md

 * Job Seeker can apply jobs, see all the application to the jobs they applied.
 * Company and Job seeker can delete their profile
 * Admin, Company and Job seeker can update their profile.
+* Every one can upload images and change images.
 * Basic search funcitonality for the jobs, and when logged in as company they can see all the job postings from them

 # Struggles when creating this project